jasonincanada/research/Category Theory/Papers.md

 [Kan extensions for program optimisation - Or: Art and Dan explain an old trick](https://www.cs.ox.ac.uk/ralf.hinze/Kan.pdf) (2012)
 * Trying to understand Kan extensions as categorical ends - section 6
 * Rendered the `bind` instance of the continuation monad from p.
-1 as an orbit diagram
+1 as an #orbit-diagram

 [Comonads for user interfaces](https://arthurxavierx.github.io/ComonadsForUIs.pdf) (2017)
 * Got the state/store pairing concept from p.
 26
-* My first orbit diagram was a rendering of this
+* My first #orbit-diagram was a rendering of this

 [Update monads: Cointerpreting directed containers](https://danel.ahman.ee/papers/types13postproc.pdf) (1998)
 * Update monads as a generalization of state monads